 Newcomer Conversations: Learning Canadian Law

-Halton Community Legal Services is delivering free workshops called “Newcomer Conversations” on a variety of legal topics which are important to newcomers living in Halton.
+Halton Community Legal Services delivered free workshops called “Newcomer Conversations” on a variety of legal topics which are important to newcomers living in Halton.
 Delivering public legal information is an important part of our mandate to help people who have low-incomes in Halton solve their legal problems.

-We work together with our community partners who serve newcomers in Halton to organize workshops for their clients or members who want to learn about:
+We worked together with our community partners, who serve newcomers in Halton, to organize workshops for their clients or members who wanted to learn about:

 - Family Law